torhve/weechat-matrix-protocol-script/README.md

 ## What is Matrix ?

 Matrix is a new open source realtime federated chat protocol.
-You can read more about it on [http://matrix.org/blog/faq/](their website).
+You can read more about it on [their website](http://matrix.org/blog/faq/).

 ## What is WeeChat ?

-[http://weechat.org](WeeChat) is a super powerful CLI chat client that's extensible in many languages to allow for new protocols like Matrix.
+[WeeChat](http://weechat.org) is a super powerful CLI chat client that's extensible in many languages to allow for new protocols like Matrix.

 ## What does it look like?